 Foremost among replanting considerations on cotton ground are potential problems with residual cotton herbicides.
 Your cotton herbicide may dictate crop selection for replanting.
 This has been especially true with Staple in some years (more details below), which is often used for morningglory control.
 Consult product labels for rotational crop restrictions for the herbicide you used on cotton.
-Keep in mind that most of the lower Texas South Plains is predominantly sandy ground hence herbicide activities can be higher on susceptible alternative crops.
-Of course, buster planting may be used to "break out" the treated soil to get below the herbicide zone for some herbicides, particularly the 'yellows,' but this wouldn't necessarily address problems with a herbicide that is more soluble, or more mobile, like Staple.
-It is recommended that producers avoid "pulling" the treated soil toward developing plants during cultivation until later in the season to reduce potential for herbicide effects on developing plants.
+Remember most of the lower Texas South Plains is predominantly sandy ground.
+Herbicide activities can be higher on susceptible alternative crops.
+Of course, buster planting may be used to "break out" the treated soil to get below the herbicide zone for some herbicides, particularly the 'yellows.'
+This wouldn't necessarily address problems with a herbicide that is more soluble, or more mobile, like Staple.
+It is recommended that producers avoid "pulling" the treated soil toward developing plants during cultivation until later in the season to reduce potential herbicide effects on developing plants.